 Applies to fulvestrant: intramuscular solution

-Along with its needed effects, fulvestrant (the active ingredient contained in Faslodex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fulvestrant (the active ingredient contained in Faslodex).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking fulvestrant:More common
+If any of the following side effects occur while taking fulvestrant, check with your doctor or nurse immediately:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet